-I am thrilled to have my father, Bob Moore, be the first guest author on my blog!
+I am thrilled to have my father, Bob Moore, be the first guest author on my blog.
 The following is an account of how travel changed his life at an early age.
 Maybe this is where I got it from?
-It’s a beautiful story, with a great lesson to each each of us.
+It’s a beautiful story, with a great lesson for each of us.
 I hope you enjoy it and that you will leave a comment below.
 You can also reach me directly at @judsonlmoore.

 - Travel changed my college major and career aspirations.

 - Travel enabled me to overcome recalcitrant racist feelings.

 - Travel precipitated a break-up with the girl I thought I would marry.

 When I was 21 years old, I had an opportunity to spend ten weeks doing service work on a Caribbean island.
 It was a genuine island paradise, with wonderful beaches, rain forest mountains, and exotic people.
 Having been raised in the rural South of the United States, I had traveled little and never internationally.

 Over the weeks I worked there, my eyes were opened to a new reality.
 I spent most of my time in remote, rural villages.
 I slowly became able to see, for the first time, how culture and social structure determined the life chances of the people who lived there.

 The effect was profound.
 When I came to the island, I was majoring in the hard sciences and mathematics.
 When I was left, I was determined to study as much anthropology and sociology as I could manage.
 Thus I crammed a four-year education into five years.
 I entered a career where I would teach and conduct research on how to change culture and social structure to improve the life chances for poor and marginalized people in my own country.
 The cross-cultural experience continues to inform my thoughts and values to this day.